 1. Go to the Sources page in the imgix dashboard and click the New Source button.

-2. Select Microsoft Azure from the Source Type dropdown.
+2. Select Microsoft Azure How do you store your media? radio options.
 Screenshot-Azure source setup

 • Storage Account Name: The account name for the storage account containing the assets you want imgix to connect to.